-On March 22, 2010, we, PSI Parent, PSI and the Joint Venture entered into the LLC Agreement of the Joint Venture and additional related agreements for the purpose of developing and commercializing, for worldwide distribution and sale, a wide range of non-prescription remedies using PSI Parent's proprietary patented TPM.
-TPM facilitates the delivery and depth of penetration of active molecules in pharmaceutical, nutraceutical, and other products.
+On March 22, 2010, we, Phosphagenics Limited ("PSI Parent"), an Australian corporation, Phosphagenics Inc. ("PSI"), a Delaware corporation and subsidiary of PSI Parent, and Phusion Laboratories, LLC ("Phusion"), a Delaware limited liability company, entered into a Limited Liability Company Agreement (the "LLC Agreement") of Phusion and additional related agreements for the purpose of developing and commercializing, for worldwide distribution and sale, a wide range of non-prescription remedies using PSI Parent's proprietary patented TPMTM technology ("TPM").
+TPM facilitates the delivery and depth of penetration of active molecules in pharmaceutical, and other products.
+Pursuant to the LLC Agreement, we and PSI each own a 50% membership interest in the Phusion joint venture.